 DIRECTIONAL TREAD: A tire tread pattern (usually arrow or "v" shaped) that is designed to offer improved performance when rotating in one direction.
 Normally used in high performance and winter tire design.

-DOT NUMBER: The D.O.T. number created by the Department of Transportation, also known as the Tire Date Code or Tire Identification Number (TIN), is a code that one can find on the sidewall of all over-the-highway tires signifying the fact that the tire complies with the U.S. Department of Transportation motor vehicle safety standards.
+DOT NUMBER: The D.O.T. number created by the Department of Transportation, also known as the Tire Date Code or Tire Identification Number (TIN), is a code of digits that one can find on the sidewall of all over-the-highway tires signifying the fact that the tire complies with the U.S. Department of Transportation motor vehicle safety standards.
 The code identifies the manufacturer, manufacturing plant, tire size, tire type and the week and year of manufacture.
 If you're looking for more information on how to properly read the digits of the code, view our Tire Date Code article.